Visitor Information

 HOW DO WE GET TO DRILL RANCH at AFI MOUNTAIN ?

-Depending on the season, you may need 4-wheel drive, but camp can usually be accessed if your vehicle has enough power, good tires & clearance.
+Depending on the season, you may need 4-wheel drive for the last 6 km, but camp can usually be accessed if your vehicle has enough power, good tires & clearance.
 Weight limit on bridges & culverts is 3 tons per axle.

-If coming from the north, go south from Obudu Town on the Ikom Road 59.7 km, or 55 km south from the Obudu Cattle Ranch and Bebi Airstrip turn-off.
-About 4 km after Kanyang #1 village, find the track to Katabang on your right heading west.
-This is the Katabang Junction Police Post.
+From the north, go south from Obudu Town on the Ikom Road about 47 km, or 44 km south from the Obudu Cattle Ranch and Bebi Airstrip turn-off.
+About 2 km south of Wula village, find the new road to Olum and Buanchor village on your right heading west (see above for details).

-The drive takes about 4 hours from Calabar and 1.5 hours from Obudu Cattle Ranch.
+The drive takes about 5-6 hours from Calabar and 1.5 hours from Obudu Cattle Ranch.
+From Abuja, the drive is 8-9 hours; please write us in Calabar and we’ll give you some road tips.

 Whichever direction you come from, take care you DO NOT GO TO OGOJA, you need to be on the Ikom-Obudu Road to find our turn.